arungudelli/angularjswiki/content/en/material/tooltip/index.md

 }
 ```

-## matTooltip not working
+## mat Tooltip not working

 Angular material tooltip module depends upon BrowserAnimationsModule.
 Other wise matTooltip will not be displayed

-To use matTooltip we need to add `BrowserAnimationsModule` in app.module.ts file
+To use mat Tooltip we need to add `BrowserAnimationsModule` in app.module.ts file

 ```
 import { BrowserAnimationsModule }